ironsugus/ExData_Plotting1/mySubmisssion.md

 This is my submission

 ### Get the Data
-This source retrieves the data.
+This source retrieves the data and is sourced by each plot script.
 [getData.R source](getData.R)

 ### Plot 1